braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/authentication.md

 # Email authentication

-{:.subintro}
-Email authentication is a collection of techniques that equip your emails with verifiable information about its origin.<br><br>Proper authentication is crucial for internet service providers (ISPs) to recognize you as a sender of desirable emails and deliver your mail immediately.
+> Email authentication is a collection of techniques that equip your emails with verifiable information about its origin.<br><br>Proper authentication is crucial for internet service providers (ISPs) to recognize you as a sender of desirable emails and deliver your mail immediately.
 Without authentication, your outreach is presumed to be fraudulent.

 ## Methods of authentication